 - A detailed itinerary of the trip so you have clarity beforehand (nothing like walking endlessly with no clue as to how much longer you have left).

 - A detailed packing list

-- Equipment rentals such as tents and sleeping bags
+- Equipment rentals such as tents, hiking sticks, and sleeping bags

-- FREE camping accomodation at the park base the night before
+- FREE camping accommodation at the park base the night before

 Pay For the Get Extra Mules